TrelisResearch/arc-agi-2025/o3-tools/README.md

 ...

 - MEDIUM:
-[x] Describing grids ablation: Get the model to also describe the input grid and the output grid with code (so, return three code blocks), and provide feedback on those too.
-DONE AND IN A DEDICATED BRANCH.
-[x] Port the scripts to an openai style endpoint.
-Run Qwen and try to calibrate.
 [x] Generate training data.
   [x] Extract programs from log files with partial success criteria [x] Create JSONL format for fine-tuning